Mortgage Protection Insurance

 Understanding Mortgage Protection

-Unlike regular term life insurance where your cover level may remain constant over your policy term, with Mortgage Protection Insurance, the amount of life insurance cover only needs to match your outstanding mortgage balance over the course of your mortgage loan term, making the cheapest form of life insurance.
+Unlike regular Term Life Insurance where your cover level may remain the same or even be indexed against inflation, with Mortgage Protection Insurance the amount of life insurance cover only needs to match your outstanding mortgage balance over the course of your mortgage loan term, making it the cheapest form of life insurance.
+Although the cover reduces the cheaper price already factors this in so it remains constant.

 Mortgage Protection – Quote Options & Pricing